wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 people above that line don't have to worry about life and death, so there's a stability in which their minds can be at rest.

-THIS SECTION ISN'T GREAT.
-SHOULD TIE BETTER TO EARLIER CONTENT.
-AND TALK ABOUT HOW I CAN TAKE OPPORTUNITIES AND RISKS BECAUSE I HAVE MENTAL ENERGY.
-I was able to focus full time on my education because I didn't have other problems weighing on me.
-And having gotten the education, I could try for jobs I wasn't yet qualified for.
-I'm able to take half a year off from working to travel because I'm confident I can still get a job when I'm back.
-Or even if I can't, I won't die because I have a home I can stay at until I figure things out again.
-Even the fact that I can take the risk in expending mental space in thinking about inequality is because everything else in my life is secure enough.
+I was able to focus full time on my education because I didn't have such problems weighing on me, and that led me to further opportunities.
+I'm able to take half a year off from working to travel because I don't have anyone depending on me for survival, and I'm confident I can still get a job when I'm back.
+Or even if I can't, I won't die because I have a home I can stay at until I figure things out again. __Even the fact that I have mental space in thinking about inequality is because everything else in my life is secure enough.__

-TALK ABOUT HOW I CAN DO ALL THAT BECAUSE I HAVE A SAFETY NET PROVIDED BY PARENTS.
-THAT SAFETY NET DOESN'T EXIST FOR EVERYONE, AND THAT'S THE WRONG I WANT TO RIGHT.
+And everything is secure enough because I have a safety net.
 But that safety net doesn't exist for everyone.
 For some, if they fall, that's it.
 They're screwed.
 So they can't take the opportunities in front of them.

-##Opportunities Available

-For some there aren't even the same opportunities laid out for them the way they were by my parents and by my school and the connections that resulted from it.
-It's easier to make money when you have money.
-Trump is a self-made man, except for the million dollar loan he got from his dad.

-Issue here is being poor you don't get the same kinds of shots to get off the ground.

-STATS ABOUT LESS OPPORTUNITIES

 ##Solutions

 This is the part I'm still very gray about.
 Most things that help one faction come at the expense of another.
-I have general ideas of what can help, but I don't have specific solutions.
+I don't think shaming or guilting someone for having life better is productive, but discussions do have to happen that will cause unpleasant feelings.
+Ideally we'd be able to win-win situations, but I don't have specific solutions myself, just vague murmurs of the concepts.

 - Improve mental health so that people can bounce back
 - Improve the state of health care so that if someone is sick, it doesn't ruin